Isrks/Unlimited-Gaming-Experience-sdm845-s9-s9Plus-n9/README.md

 In case the module leaves your device in bootloop, to remove it you must enter recovery mode and go to the following address (/ data / adb / modules /) and delete the folder "UnlimitedGamingExperienceByIsrks", after that you can restart and your device will start normally.

-I am not responsible for damage to your device,, you, third parties, and any other type of damage, use at your own risk.
+I am not responsible for damage to your device, you, third parties, and any other type of damage, use at your own risk.

 Sorry about my English, I used a translator to write this.